header logo

 Last minute goals in football: Ole Gunnar Solskjaer and Teddy Sheringham

-In the 90th minute, with the game seemingly settled, Manchester United were awarded a corner.
-David Beckham took the kick, which fell to Dwight Yorke but was cleared, and Ryan Giggs was quick to cross it back into the box.
-The ball did not go straight into the net, but Teddy Sheringham, always in the right place, finished neatly to level the scores at 1-1 in extra time.
-The game continued, but after just 30 seconds, Beckham had another chance to take a corner.
-This time, Sheringham's header was weak but enough to send the ball flying over the goal, and Ole Gunnar Solskjaer was there at the right moment to toe the ball into the net for a perfect finish.
-Manchester United won 2-1, completing a historic treble, and the moment will forever be remembered in football history.
+In the 90th minute, with the game appearing all but over, Manchester United were awarded a corner.
+David Beckham delivered the corner, and the ball fell to Dwight Yorke, but it was cleared.
+Ryan Giggs quickly sent it back into the box.
+The ball didn’t find the net directly, but Teddy Sheringham, perfectly positioned, slotted it home to level the scores at 1-1.
+The game resumed, but within a mere 30 seconds, Beckham had another opportunity to take a corner.
+This time, Sheringham's header lacked power but deflected perfectly for Ole Gunnar Solskjaer, who reacted swiftly to toe-poke the ball into the net for a dramatic finish.
+Manchester United won 2-1, completing a historic treble in a moment etched forever in football history.

 1. Sergio Aguero: Manchester City 3-2 QPR (2011/12 Premier League Final)

-The 2011/12 season was one of the most dramatic in Premier League history, with both Manchester United and Manchester City level on points going into the final round, with City having the better goal difference.
-That made the Manchester City-QPR clash a title decider, with Manchester United having done their job with a 1-0 win over Sunderland and hoping for a slip-up from their opponents.
+The 2011/12 season was one of the most dramatic in Premier League history.
+Both Manchester United and Manchester City entered the final round tied on points, with City holding the superior goal difference.
+This set up the Manchester City-QPR clash as the title decider.
+Manchester United had secured a 1-0 win over Sunderland and were now relying on a slip-up from their rivals.

 Last minute goals in football history: Sergio Aguero: Manchester City 3-2 QPR (2011/12 Premier League Final)